DiscountASP.NET Support Portal

 </configuration>

-To allow additional users to access the site, you must grant the user access in the Permission manager in the DiscountASP.NET Control Panel.
+To allow additional users to access the site, you must grant the user access in the Permission manager of the DiscountASP.NET Control Panel.

-The second method is to use the IIS 7 Manager.
-The IIS 7 Manager is a program that is installed on your computer and is used to do some maintenance and configuration tasks in IIS 7.
-We recommended the IIS 7 Manager for use by experienced developers only.
+The second method is to use the IIS Manager.
+IIS Manager runs on your computer and is used to do certain maintenance and configuration tasks in IIS.
+We recommended that IIS Manager be used by experienced developers only.

 • Add the primary user to the allowed IIS Admin user list in the DiscountASP.NET Control Panel (IIS Tools)